harlo/CompassExpress/frontend_hooks.md

 1. Change that config's `annex_remote_port` to whatever it's been mapped to in docker (i.e. 49160)

-1. Either clone a fresh copy of [CompassFrontend][c_f] or use the one included in src/.
+1. On the machine hosting the new Frontend, either clone a fresh copy of [CompassFrontend][c_f] or use the one included in src/.
 1.	`cd CompassFrontend`
 1.	'git submodule update --init --recursive'
 1.	`./setup.sh /path/to/config/you/made.json`
+1. Now, push your newly-generated key to the Engine.
+The simplest way to do so is to copy-paste its contents into a file on the engine, using `vim` for example.

+1. From the engine, run the following:

+	`cd ~/CompassAnnex/lib/Annex`

+	`python import_key.py /path/to/that/new/key.pub`

+1. You can now exit out of the shell.
+Be sure to save state